 Aggregate demand and supply theory is studied, leading to an analysis of business conditions.
 Examines the conceptual and practical problems and techniques of forecasting within the framework of the national income account sectors.
-Prerequisite: MBAD-531.
+Prerequisite: Completion of MBA core courses.

-MBAD-634 Industrial Organization
+MBAD-634 Industrial Organization 3 credits (E)

 This course examines the relationship between market structure, firm conduct, and industry performance.
 The evaluation of industry performance serves as the foundation for the analysis of public policy through the enforcement of antitrust laws.
 This course relies heavily on case studies of many major U.S. industries, including steel, petroleum, automobile, computer, and agriculture.
-Prerequisite: MBAD-531.
+Prerequisite: Completion of MBA core courses.